MileHacker Logo

 Market & Social Spots

 An Dong Market, a multi-story indoor market, offers a different shopping experience.
-It specializes in clothing, textiles, and dried goods, often with slightly more non-negotiable prices.
+It specializes in clothing, textiles, and dried goods, often with slightly more fixed prices.
 Seek out small, unpretentious area hangouts for authentic Vietnamese coffee or classic Chinese tea.

 Experiences